Joshua-C-Clark/Salary-Prediction/README.md

 ## Model Training and Selection
 The model was trained using a Random Forest Regression Ensemble based upon the inherent group "binning" of the feature columns into a series of discrete variables.

+The model is currently performing at an R^2 of ~50%.
+This should be improved upon with some of the items detailed below in future work.

 ## Future Work
 - Incorporate re to improve data cleaning.
 - Better user input processing to match training data format and values.
+- Prediction intervals
 - app.py styling and formating.